Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Blessed with a superior sense of smell, it is estimated that canines are capable of perceiving a female dog in heat for up to three and a half miles, explains the Humane Society of Broward County, in Fort Lauderdale, Florida.
+Blessed with a superior sense of smell, it is estimated that canines are capable of perceiving a female dog in heat from up to 3.5 miles away, explains the Humane Society of Broward County in Fort Lauderdale, Florida.
 Therefore, you may want to keep your female dog securely locked up during this time to prevent any unwanted pregnancies.
 However, if you are attentive enough, you may be able to recognize some early signs of heat in your dog so you can be better prepared and prevent any mishaps from happening in the first place.

 Signs of Female Dogs in Heat